rfelixallen/kivy-xtide/README.md

 # kivy-xtide
-An implimentation of xtide using Kivy
+An implimentation of xtide using Kivy.